TMHSDigital/DeepSeek-Wrapper/docs/faq.md

 In the web UI, click the settings icon and enter your system prompt in the appropriate field.
 In the API, include the `system_prompt` parameter in your request.

 ### Can I export my conversations?
-Currently, there's no built-in export feature, but this is planned for a future release.
+Currently, there's no built-in export feature.
+X Planned for a future release.

 ## Troubleshooting